 I think that's one of the big myths.
 I don't think Mexico and the United States have had a bad relation.
-Mexico and the United States have had an excellent relationship, at least since Josephus Daniels.15 The one bad relationship we had was during Jimmy Carter's presidency, specifically his relation with José López Portillo.
+Mexico and the United States have had an excellent relationship, at least since Josephus Daniels.The one bad relationship we had was during Jimmy Carter's presidency, his relation with José López Portillo.

-Robert Zoellick 16, considered to be the brains behind NAFTA, described it as the "historical reconciliation" between the U.S. and Mexico.
-17 Do you agree?
+Robert Zoellick, considered to be the brains behind NAFTA, described it as the "historical reconciliation" between the U.S. and Mexico.
+Do you agree?

 I think that's based on a caricature of what the relationship has been in the past.
 My experience and my observation, and I believe this to this very day, is that fundamental relations between the two countries have been very good since the 1930s.
-We had the problems after the 1910 Revolution and the Cristeros, and the problems of debt, I'm talking about the 1920s, and we didn't have an ambassador there so we sent Dwight Morrow, who was Lindberg's father-in-law, but starting with Josephus Daniels the relationship was extraordinarily good and it was good during the war.
+We had the problems after the 1910 Revolution and the Cristeros, and the problems of debt, I'm talking about the 1920s, and we didn't have an ambassador there so we sent Dwight

-13 Secretary of the Treasury, 1988-1994.
+Secretary of the Treasury, 1988-1994.

-14 Secretary of Commerce and Industrial Development, 1988-1994.
+Secretary of Commerce and Industrial Development, 1988-1994.

-15 Franklin D. Roosevelt's Ambassador to Mexico, 1933-1941.
+Franklin D. Roosevelt's Ambassador to Mexico, 1933-1941.

-16 Under Secretary for Economic and Agriculture Affairs, 1991-1992.
+Under Secretary for Economic and Agriculture Affairs, 1991-1992.

-17 In an interview, Zoellick said: "From a U.S. perspective the support for NAFTA always had broader purpose than simply trade; it was an effort to engage and embrace those who wanted to change the old corporate state in its... political and social dimensions."
-Dolia Estévez, "Ronda el fantasma del proteccionismo comercial," El Financiero, January 11, 1998, p 3.
+In an interview, Zoellick said: "From a U.S. perspective the support for NAFTA always had broader purpose than simply trade; it was an effort to engage and embrace those who wanted to change the old corporate state in its... political and social dimensions."
+Dolia Estévez, "Ronda el fantasma del proteccionismo comercial," El Financiero, January 11, 1998, p.
+3.